Yu Anhui

 Yu Anhui (born 30 April 2001) is a field hockey player from China, who plays as a forward.

 Career

 Under–18

-Yu Anhui made her junior international debut for China in 2018.
+Yu made her junior international debut for China in 2018.
 She represented the national U–18 team at the Youth Olympic Games in Buenos Aires, where she won a bronze medal.

 National team

-In 2022, Anhui made her international debut for China.
+In 2022, Yu made her international debut for China.
 She represented her country at the Asian Cup in Muscat, where the team finished in fourth place.
 She also represented the national team during season three of the FIH Pro League.

-Anhui didn't represent the team again until 2024.
+Yu did not represent the team again until 2024.
 She made her return to the national team during season five of the FIH Pro League.
 She has also represented the national side at the International Festival of Hockey in Perth.